google/WebFundamentals/src/content/en/fundamentals/performance/user-centric-performance-metrics.md

 <aside>
   <strong>Note:</strong> If you'd rather watch a video than read an article,
-  I spoke on this topic a few weeks ago at Google I/O with my teammate
+  I spoke on this topic at Google I/O 2017 with my colleague
   <a href="https://twitter.com/shubhie">Shubhie Panicker</a>.
 </aside>